Internal watchdog to probe how Justice Department prepared before Capitol riots

-WASHINGTON (Reuters) - The U.S. Justice Department’s internal watchdog will review how the FBI and other law enforcement agencies prepared and responded to the storming of the U.S. Capitol by President Donald Trump’s supporters, Inspector General Michael Horowitz said on Friday.
+WASHINGTON (Reuters) - The U.S. Justice Department’s internal watchdog will review how the Federal Bureau of Investigation and other law enforcement agencies prepared and responded to the storming of the U.S. Capitol by President Donald Trump’s supporters, Inspector General Michael Horowitz said on Friday.

 The inquiry will be coordinated with other federal agencies whose law enforcement arms were also involved in responding to the Jan.
 6 assault, including the Defense Department, Department of Homeland Security and Department of the Interior.